bachirlahad86/Ansible_Network_alarms_chatbot_voice/README.md

 # Network_alarms_chatbot_voice
-Gathering network alarms via Chatbot and voice calls. <br /> The example used: An IOS device generating an alert when a specific interface is down. <br />
+Gathering network alarms/alerts and sending them via Chatbot and/or voice calls. <br /> The example used: An IOS device generating an alert when a specific interface is down. <br />

 ## Installation prerequisites